Loading slang details...

 Informal British English.

 daft means Silly; foolish.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in UK contexts.
 It is best read as british slang associated with UK.

 In British English, "daft" usually means silly, foolish, or lacking common sense.
 It is common everyday wording rather than a new internet trend.